-After the sweeping new federal tax law took effect in January 2018, about 90% of taxpayers took a standard deduction for that tax year rather than itemize, up from about 70% the year before.
-But if you are planning to take itemized deductions for the 2019 tax year, here’s what deductions you can take, including what has changed.
+After the sweeping new federal tax law took effect in January 2018, about 90% of taxpayers took a standard deduction for that tax year rather than itemize.
+But whether you take the standard deduction or itemize for the 2020 tax year, here’s what deductions you can take, including what has changed.

 The Standard Deduction and Personal Exemptions

-- No personal or dependent are exemptions allowed since the new tax law took effect.
+- No personal or dependent are exemptions allowed.

-- If you drive your car to see doctors, therapists and/or other medical practitioners, or to pick up prescriptions, you can deduct your mileage at the rate of 20 cents per mile (up from 18 cents per mile in 2018), plus parking and tolls.
+- If you drive your car to see doctors, therapists and/or other medical practitioners, or to pick up prescriptions, you can deduct your mileage at the rate of 17 cents per mile (down from 20 cents per mile in 2019), plus parking and tolls.

 - Self-employed individuals can continue to deduct 100% of their health insurance premiums as long as that does not exceed the earnings of the business for that year.

 - Contributions to health savings accounts (HSAs) remain deductible in figuring AGI whether or not you itemize your deductions.
 HSA contribution limits for 2020: $3,550 for self-only coverage and $7,100 for family coverage (up from $3,500 and $7,000, respectively, in 2019).
 And you can still make a catch-up contribution of $1,000 if you’re 55 or older.

 - Capital expenditures for home improvements required to accommodate a disability.
 Examples: Elevators, ramps, modifications to cabinets.

 - Chiropractic care.